 4. Anti-Spam SMTP Proxy Server

 This is yet another Linux anti-spam tool.
 However, this tool performs like a full-fledged SMTP server for mail delivery.
-You can set it up with your regular SMTP server for advanced processing of emails to detect and block spams.
+You can set it up with your regular SMTP server for the advanced processing of emails to detect and block spam.

 It works like a man-in-the-middle between your regular SMTP server and client software.
 Thus it can take down spammy emails with its advanced algorithm.
 The messages that get a green signal from this anti-spam tool are then sent to your SMTP server for further actions.

 - This tool can be set up easily by using a browser and little customization.

 - It supports the most popular SMTP servers, such as SendMail, Mercury, Postfix, etc.